ab604/lung-neoantigen-supplement/README.md

 | `notes_2`                 | Notes about smoking history                                                          |
 +---------------------------+--------------------------------------------------------------------------------------+

-: Patient information Table S1 variables {#tbl-supp-01}
+: Patient information Table S1 variables

 ## Supplementary Material 2 and 3: pVACseq predicted neoantigens

 Supplementary Material 2 and 3 are Tables S2 and S3.
-These are `csv` files containing all the pVACseq predicted neoantigen peptides and their wildtype equivalents, @tbl-supp-02-03 contains descriptions of the values contained in each column.
+These are `csv` files containing all the pVACseq predicted neoantigen peptides and their wildtype equivalents, the tables here provide descriptions of the values contained in each column.
 Each row in Tables S2 and S3 represents one set of predictions i.e. one mutation and predicted neoantigen peptide per row.

 Table S2 has 27,446 rows and 59 columns.
 Table S3 has 127,015 rows and 59 columns.